 Source(s) not provided due to copyright law and/or length of source(s).
+Teachers should provide access to the specified source(s).

 Suppose you had a chance to visit Gary Paulsen at his home in Minnesota (at the time described in this book), and you want to tell a friend about your visit.
 Write a letter to your friend describing Paulsen's home, the animals he keeps, and the way he lives.
 Use details from the book to make your letter interesting and informative.